Himanshu-196018/interior_consultant_challenge/README.md

 ![screenshot](images/screenshot.png)

-This project is solution to the challage to build My Team page at <a href="http://devchallenges.io" target="_blank">Devchallenges.io</a>.
+This project is solution to the challage to build Interior Designer Consultant page at <a href="http://devchallenges.io" target="_blank">Devchallenges.io</a>.
 It is a responsive web page showcasing website for Interior Designer Consultant.
 I have successfully completed this challange and deployed the web page successfully.

 - You can view deployed page <a href="https://himanshu-196018.github.io/interior_consultant_challenge/">here</a>.